Looking for a construction invoice form? Get one here!

 You're required to provide all documents the contract calls for.

-If you make a mistake on your invoice/lien waiver-release forms you're probably in for trouble.
+If you make a mistake on your invoice and/or lien waiver/release forms you might be in for trouble.
+It'll depend on your customer.

 The 'exception/exclusion' clause in the lien waiver/release forms doesn’t apply to charges that were excluded because of a mistake.
 The 'exception/exclusion' clause only protects the subcontractor as to charges listed as an exception.